ArchitKaila/hello-world/README.md

 # hello-world
-just a repository
+Just a repository.

 I am Archit Kaila.
-I am a Btech Computer science Student.
-I like exploring and working in new things.I love talking about technology.
+I am a B. Tech Computer Science & Engineering Student.
+I like exploring and working with new things.
+I love talking about technology.